 How Does Operant Conditioning Work?

 We can unearth the definition of operant conditioning by breaking it down.
-Skinner defined an operant as any “active behavior that operates upon the environment to generate consequences.”
-Let’s say you get a big hug every time you tell your mother that she looks pretty.
+Skinner defined an operant as any "active behavior that operates upon the environment to generate consequences."
+You get a big hug whenever you tell your mother she looks pretty.
 That compliment is an operant.

 In operant conditioning, you can change two variables to achieve two goals.